mmbman/Katagiri/glossary.md

 ## Prajñā

 [Sanskrit](glossary#sanskrit): prajñā.
-Usually translated as "wisdom", not not conventional wisdom, but rather the wisdom of boundlessness and interconnection.
+Usually translated as "wisdom", not conventional wisdom, but rather the wisdom of boundlessness and interconnection.

 External links: